mr-nart/Kingmaker/NPCs/Allies/Jhod Kavkin.md

 Brunette hair cut in a clerical tonsure, with mutton chops.
 Wears brown robes.

 ## Motivations
-Interested in the state of the [[Temple of Elk]], an abandoned holy site which is rumored to have healing waters blessed by Erastil himself.
+Interested in the state of the [[Temple of the Elk]], an abandoned holy site which is rumored to have healing waters blessed by Erastil himself.

 ## Affiliations
 -